Registration for the 2022 Spring Class is now open!

 To Register by mail, click here to print an application:

-The Spring 2020 Training Class will begin on Tuesday, March 3 and will meet thereafter on Tuesdays and will end Tuesday, May 26.
+The Spring 2021 Training Class will begin on Tuesday, March 2 and will meet thereafter on Tuesdays and will end Tuesday, May 26.
 The Spring Class will meet in the afternoons from 1:00 – 5:00 p.m. and will end Tuesday, May 24 with a few Saturday classes and field trips.
 Classes will be hybrid so people can attend in person or via Zoom with hybrid field trips.
 In person field trips involve moderate walking.

 Click here to view the Google Version of the Training Calendar.